 With DesignWise’s matrix reports, we can even tell which specific pairs have not been tested after any test

-Mistake Identification: We have helped testers build test plans for years.
+Mistake Identification: We have helped testers build test models for years.
 In doing so, we have seen the most common test design mistakes that new users sometimes make.
 We have put in automated warnings to alert testers when something looks like it might be wrong with their set of tests.

 Exports from DesignWise can look like this…